Beyond the scarecrow: Tailored everyday justice in Measure for Measure

 Wayi Djerring Room, Queen Victoria Women's Centre, 210 Lonsdale Street Melbourne

-These questions sit at the heart of Measure for Measure: Tailoring Everyday Justice.
-Drawing on insights from our Data Mapping Project and the Public Understanidng of Law Survey, this research uncovers the ingredients that are seen to make justice solutions successful.
-It seeks to understand how the Victorian legal assistance sector responds to everyday legal and capability needs, and what approaches show promise in strengthening access to justice.
+Building on insights from our Data Mapping Project and the Public Understanding of Law Survey, this research moves beyond uncovering legal need to identifying the ingredients that are seen to make justice solutions successful.
+It explores how the Victorian justice sector responds to everyday legal and capability needs and what approaches show promise in strengthening access to justice.

-Measure for Measure reflects the generous contribution of community legal centres, courts and tribunals, pro bono lawyers, and others across the sector, all committed to improving outcomes and building capability within our communities.
+Measure for Measure reflects the generous contributions of legal assistance services, courts and tribunals, pro bono lawyers, and others across the sector committed to improving justice outcomes and building legal capability within our communities.

-Canapés and drinks will be provided, followed by a presentation from Principal Researcher and project lead, Bridget McAloon, and an opportunity to connect with colleagues across the sector.
+Canapés and drinks will be provided, followed by a presentation from Principal Researcher and project lead, Bridget McAloon, and time to connect with colleagues across the sector.

 We look forward to welcoming you.